Want the perfect Ford Mustang? It’s not just about appearance – it’s about reliability too.

 Ford Mustang Generations

-The Ford Mustang isn’t just a car – it’s an American legend.
-Born in 1964, this muscle car quickly became the poster child for power and style on four wheels.
+The Ford Mustang isn’t just a car – it’s an American icon.
+Born in 1964, this muscle car quickly became the poster child for power and elegance on four wheels.

-From day one, the Mustang turned heads with its long hood, short deck, and enough customization options to make your head spin.
+From day one, the Mustang turned heads with its elongated hood, brief deck, and enough customization options to make your head spin.
 But we’re not here for a history lesson.
 Let’s fast-forward to the good stuff.

-Check out this table showcasing the Mustang generations from 2005 onwards:
+Check out this chart showcasing the Mustang generations from 2005 onwards:

 Generation | Years |